ntnu-itk-autonomous-ship-lab/psbmpc/psbmpc_cxx/libs/psbmpc_lib_gpu/README.md

 - Obstacle : Base class holding general information
 	- Tracked_Obstacle : Holding tracking and prediction related information and modules.
 This is the object maintained by the PSB-MPC to keep track of the nearby obstacles.
 	- Prediction_Obstacle: **Not to be used yet**.
-More minimalistic derived class than the Tracked_Obstacle, intended for use by obstacles in the PSB-MPC prediction when they have enabled their own collision avoidance system
+More minimalistic derived class than the Tracked_Obstacle, used by obstacles in the PSB-MPC prediction when they have enabled their own collision avoidance system
 	- Cuda_Obstacle: Used as a GPU-friendly data container of relevant Tracked_Obstacle data needed on the GPU.
 Read-only when processing on the GPU

 ### Obstacle_Ship